A Product of William S. Hein & Co., Inc.

 • Accessed (Past 12 Months)

-This metric is used to account for relevancy and counts the cumulative number of times an author’s articles have been accessed by HeinOnline users within a rolling 12-month period.
-In order for an author’s article to count as accessed, the article must be clicked from either search results or by browsing to the article, or retrieved using the citation navigator.
+This metric is used to account for relevancy & recency and counts the cumulative number of times an author’s articles have been accessed by HeinOnline users within a rolling 12-month period.
+For an author’s article to count as accessed, the article must be clicked from either search results or by browsing to the article, or retrieved using the citation navigator.

-This raw data is then displayed on the author profile.
+This raw data is then displayed on the author’s profile.
 For example:

 Next, the Z-score is calculated for each of the five metrics.
-The five Z-scores are averaged, and the final average is entered into standard competition ranking.
-The author’s standing within this final ranking produces the author’s final ScholarRank.
-In the example above, the raw data which is displayed was manipulated as described to produce a final rank of “8.”
+The five Z-scores are averaged, and the final average is entered into the standard competition ranking.
+The author’s standing within this ranking produces the author’s final ScholarRank.

 Z-Score Calculation (to calculate the Z-scores of each metric): Zx = (x-µ)/σ